gast04/JDB-plus-plus/README.md

 and attaches to the process (APK).
 It opens a new terminal (xfce4-terminal) and connects to it.
 It runs a series of gdb commands to avoid loading information of all shared libraries, because this simply takes ages.
-It only loads custom libraries and no system libraies, this minimizes the startup overhead.
-Breakpoints on functions have to be set, this can be done by parsing the load address (`info shared` command) to the `nbp` command.
-This will return all function addresses which start with `Java_`.
+It only loads custom libraries and no system libs, this minimizes the startup overhead.
+Breakpoints on functions have to be set, this can be done by parsing the load address (`info shared` command) to the `nbp` command od jdb++.
+This will return all function addresses which start with `Java_`, this is done by invoking `radare2` so it migth take a while.

 ## TODOs